kmschom/Pseudo-Shell/README.md

 string_parser.c: This file contains all the functions for the string_parser header file.

 command.c: This file contains the function definitions for shell commands.

+ToDo:
+cp command does not work
+<mv file dir> command does not work